Italian Hot Chocolate (Thick and Rich!)

 - ½ teaspoon pure vanilla extract

-- 6 ounces (170 g) dark chocolate, in chunks or discs, or a bar broken into rough pieces or chopped
+- 6 ounces (170 g) chocolate, (dark, semisweet or milk chocolate, as you prefer), broken into small pieces or chopped

 - ½ cup soft unsweetened whipped cream, for serving (optional)